stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Pipeline Stage

 To resolve the issue of overlapping fragments we either need to order the geometry by distance from the camera or use a _depth test_ to ensure that obscured fragments are not rendered.
-A depth test is implemented using a _depth buffer_ which is a frame buffer attachment that stores the depth of each rendered fragment, discarding subsequent fragments that are closer.
+A depth test is implemented using a _depth buffer_ which is a frame buffer attachment that stores the depth of each rendered fragment, discarding subsequent fragments that are closer to the camera.

 To configure the depth test we first introduce a new pipeline stage: